-Bombay Stock Exchange (BSE): Meaning, advantages
+Bombay Stock Exchange (BSE): Meaning, Benefits and Its Functions

-Recognised as Asia’s oldest and largest stock exchange, it wouldn’t be amiss to call the Bombay Stock Exchange (BSE) the pulse of the Indian economy.
-Over the decades, the BSE has contributed immensely to the growth and development of the country.
+Recognised as Asia’s oldest and largest stock exchange, it wouldn’t be amiss to call BSE Limited the pulse of the Indian economy.
+Formerly known as Bombay Stock Exchange, over the decades, the BSE has contributed immensely to the growth and development of the country.
 Therefore, it becomes all the more essential for investors to understand the Bombay Stock Exchange before they make suitable investment decisions.

-This article simplifies what the Bombay Stock Exchange is, how it functions, its significance, the differences between BSE and NSE, and its role in the Indian economy.
+This article simplifies what the erstwhile Bombay Stock Exchange is, how it functions, its significance, the differences between BSE and NSE, and its role in the Indian economy.

 - Table of contents